Teen Cancer America grant adding new services for adolescent and young adult cancer patients

 The lounge, being designed with suggestions from AYA patients, will be a comfortable space with a flat-screen TV, reading nook and snack bar.
 The setting will allow patients to share experiences and escape the isolation of their hospital rooms.
 A guitar signed by Roger Daltrey and Pete Townshend will add to the “cool” factor.

-In selecting University Health System for this award Simon Davies, Executive Director of Teen Cancer America, highlighted University Health System’s “strong roots in the community.”
+In selecting University Health for this award Simon Davies, Executive Director of Teen Cancer America, highlighted University Health’s “strong roots in the community.”

 “We have been so impressed with their dedication to oncology and their specialized Adolescent and Young Adult Cancer Program, combining a strong engagement of local groups and communities in this initiative.
 We are proud to partner with such a fantastic, inclusive organization,” Davies said.

-Lourdes Castro Ramirez, president of the University Health System Foundation, called the grant a game changer.
+Lourdes Castro Ramirez, president of the University Health Foundation, called the grant a game changer.

 “We are grateful to Teen Cancer America for partnering with us to improve the good health of the community by providing holistic and compassionate care to adolescents and young adults with cancer,” she said.